 LIVE BAIT FISH AND GAME FISH ARE NOT IGNORANT LITTLE ANIMALS CONTRARY TO POPULAR BELIEF AND MAGAZINE ARTICLES

 Live bait and fish behavior inside livewells, bait tanks and ice chest:

 Contrary to popular belief, plenty of mis-information and myths, live bait and fish are not stupid animals that gang up in square corners of livewells, bait tanks and ice chest with 90 degree corners and bang their heads into walls, get red-nose and commit suicide, that’s really silly.
 This aberrant behavior is seen only when the livewell water quality is deadly and absolutely intolerable.

 Why do live bait gang up in square 90 degree livewell corners?
 The horror of suffocation and innate need to escape or die.

 FACT: This behavior indicates deadly poor livewell water quality.
-Animals are trying desperately to get out and avoid that deadly toxic water inside the box… like a man in a sealed in an air tight box with no oxygen, suffocating, scratching the walls until his fingernails are torn and bloody, desperately trying to get out of the box and breathe.
-This kind of stress is like “waterboarding.” http://en.wikipedia.org/wiki/Waterboarding
+Live bait and fish that stack in 90 degree livewell corners are trying desperately to get out of that livewell and out of that deadly toxic water inside the box… like a man in a sealed in an air tight box with no oxygen, suffocating, scratching the walls until his fingernails are torn and bloody, desperately trying to get out of the box and breathe oxygen.
+This kind of stress is horrendous like “waterboarding.” http://en.wikipedia.org/wiki/Waterboarding